Ladder safety tips you should know

-There are several important steps employees can take to stay safe on a day-to-day basis.
-Here are the 6 most helpful ladder safety tips employees can practice every day:
+There are several vital steps employees can take to stay safe on a day-to-day basis.
+Here are the nine most helpful ladder safety tips employees can practice every day:

 - Maintain three points of contact: Make sure employees are following the three-points-of-contact rule.
 That means keeping three body parts (either one arm and two feet or two arms and one foot) on the ladder at all times.
 This will increase stability and groundedness and decrease the likelihood of employees losing their balance and falling.

 - Face the ladder for more stability: It’s also important for employees to face the ladder every time they are going up or coming down.
 This positioning is significantly safer than facing out and reduces the chance of slipping or falling forward when moving along the ladder.